 2.2 Small Cell Offloading

 Unlike WiFi, small cell (e.g., Femtocell) operates on licensed spectrum via a low-power cellular base station with low-range coverage (radius up to 10 m).
 In comparison, the macro-cell is controlled by the base station with wider range (radius up to 30 km) and higher power, as illustrated in Fig. 2.
 Since the same licensed frequency band is shared by both small cell and macro-cell, no additional physical support is required at the side of user equipment, such as a WiFi radio unit.
-However, there is interference between femtocell and macro network, and between nearby femtocells, as well.
+However, there is interference between Femtocell and macro network, and between nearby Femtocells, as well.

 Figure 2.
 Small cell offloading illustration

-As a typical example, femtocell is designed as a solution to offer better voice and data services [7] for poor indoor performance limited by macro-cell.
+As a typical example, Femtocell is designed as a solution to offer better voice and data services [7] for poor indoor performance limited by macro-cell.
 With backhaul, Femtocell connects to the mobile network operator usually through broadband Internet connection (e.g., cable modem or DSL).
-Femtocells are usually deployed by customers, and macro cell BS does not have to actively oversee femtocell BS so this is practically suitable for large deployment.
+Femtocells are usually deployed by customers, and macro cell BS does not have to actively oversee Femtocell BS so this is practically suitable for large deployment.
 Therefore, femtocell is considered to be energy-efficient and of high security.

 With small cells offloading, cellular data traffic is diverted onto small cell BS via wireless access points, which is similar to WiFi offload.
 However, due to different broadband frequencies adopted, they differ in the following aspects.